rigdenlab/SIMBAD/docs/install.rst

 ======================

 .. note::
-   SIMBAD is distributed in CCP4 since v7.0.46.
+   SIMBAD is distributed with CCP4 since v7.0.46.

 ----